 Academic Career and Research Areas

-The work of Professor Westmeyer’s laboratory focuses on bioengineering of next-generation molecular sensors and actuators for functional imaging and remote spatiotemporal control of cellular processes with whole organ(ism) coverage.
-To this end, mammalian cell engineering, nanotechnological and synthetic techniques are combined with non-invasive imaging methods such as Magnetic Resonance Imaging (MRI) and Multispectral Optoacoustic Tomography (MSOT), complemented with fast fluorescence imaging.
-The new molecular imaging agents and actuators are applied for dynamic analyses of organoids and neurobehavioral imaging of preclinical model organisms to dissect cellular network function and contribute to future imaging-controlled tissue engineering as well as regenerative and cell therapies.
+The work of Professor Westmeyer focuses on biological engineering of next-generation molecular sensors and actuators for functional imaging and remote spatiotemporal control of cellular processes with whole organ(ism) coverage.
+To this end, mammalian cell engineering, nanotechnology, and synthetic biology techniques are combined with multiscale molecular imaging ranging from correlative Electron Microscopy to Magnetic Resonance Imaging.
+The genetically controlled molecular tools are applied for dynamic analyses of organoids and neurobehavioral imaging of preclinical model organisms to dissect cellular network function and contribute to future imaging-controlled tissue engineering and cell therapies.

-Professor Westmeyer studied medicine and philosophy in Munich and conducted his doctoral work on the molecular basis of Alzheimer’s disease in Professor Christian Haass’ laboratory in Munich before receiving a part of his clinical education at Harvard Medical School.
-Starting in 2005 he worked with Professor Alan Jasanoff as a postdoctoral fellow at M.I.T before he was appointed to TUM School of Medicine in 2012.
-Professor Westmeyer also leads the research group “Cell-Circuit-Control” at the Helmholtz Center Munich.
+Professor Westmeyer studied medicine and philosophy in Munich and conducted his doctoral work on the molecular basis of Alzheimer’s disease in Professor Christian Haass’ laboratory before receiving a part of his clinical education at Harvard Medical School.
+He then worked with Professor Alan Jasanoff as a postdoctoral fellow at M.I.T before he joined TUM.
+Professor Westmeyer is currently Professor of Neurobiological Engineering at TUM School of Natural Sciences and TUM School of Medicine and is also the Director of the Institute for Synthetic Biomedicine at Helmholtz Center Munich.

 - Helmholtz Young Investigator's Group (2011)